QANplatform/depositcheck/README.md

 # Simple deposit transaction checker

-This tools shows examples how to check on Centralized Exchanges whether a transaction is a valid deposit or not.
+This tool shows how to check whether a transaction transfers locked QANX tokens or not.
-The issue mitigation logic starts [in index.js on line 47](https://github.com/QANplatform/depositcheck/blob/main/app/index.js#L47).
+The issue mitigation logic is [in index.js on line 44](https://github.com/QANplatform/depositcheck/blob/main/app/index.js#L44).

 ## How to run